tmdict/tmdict/data/content/fgo-material-iii/geronimo/noble-phantasm.en.md

 ##### {{notes}}

-1. {{note1}} Tsago Degi Naleya is apparently part of a lyric form Geronimo’s IRL holy song.
+1. {{note1}} Tsago Degi Naleya is apparently part of a lyric from Geronimo’s IRL holy song.